w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ## Multi-signature Accounts

-It is possible to create a multi-signature account in Substrate-based chains.
+It is possible to create a multi-signature (multi-sig) account in Substrate-based chains.
 A multi-signature account is composed of one or more addresses and a threshold.
 The threshold defines how many signatories (participating addresses) need to agree on submitting an extrinsic for the call to be successful.